kabeep/process-source-tracer/README.md

 English | [简体中文](./README-zh_CN.md)

-This project is a utility tool for recursively tracing the creators of a process.
-By tracking the parent process chain, it helps you identify the creators of a process and their hierarchical relationships, allowing you to determine if a process is friendly and meets your expectations.
+This project is a utility tool for recursively querying process creators on Windows, similar to the `ps` CLI in Linux.
+By tracing the parent process chain of a process, it can help you determine the creator of a process and its higher-level creators, allowing you to assess if the process is friendly and meets your expectations.

 ## Purpose